flix-tech/danger-code_style_validation/README.md

 [![Build Status](https://travis-ci.org/flix-tech/danger-code_style_validation.svg?branch=master)](https://travis-ci.org/flix-tech/danger-code_style_validation)

-This plugin looks for code style violations for added lines and suggests patches.
+This plugin uses 'clang-format' to look for code style violations in added lines on the current MR / PR, and offers inline patches.

-It uses 'clang-format' and only checks `.h`, `.m` and `.mm` files
+By default only Objective-C files, with extensions `.h`, `.m`, and `.mm` are checked.

 ![Example](/doc/images/example.png)